verboompj/EntraGSA/EntraGSA_Part2.md

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/AVDBMRG.png)

-My Connector Server is deployed in an Azure vNet again, with an outbound NAT Gateway for default egress traffic to the Internet.
+My Connector Server is deployed in an Azure vNet again (entra02 in the picture) , with an outbound NAT Gateway for default egress traffic to the Internet.
 In this very vnet, but in a different Subnet I provisioned a Private Endpoint that will allow my vnet to connect to (in this case) a Azure Files share.
 Effectively I want to disable public access to the share and only allow connectivity via the private endpoint.
 I also have a Fileserver in a different vNet in Azure, that i peered to this vnet that hosts the Connector server.